pingcap/docs-cn/v3.0/reference/security/cert-based-authentication.md

 ### Install OpenSSL

 It is recommended that you use [OpenSSL](https://www.openssl.org/) to create keys and certificates.
-Taking the Debian operating system as an example, execute the following command to install OpenSSL:
+Taking the Debian operation system as an example, execute the following command to install OpenSSL:

 {{< copyable "shell-regular" >}}